railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

 In OpenERP, you can plan the production in an easy way.
 Simply by going to :menuselection:`Manufacturing --> Planning`, you can plan manufacturing orders, work orders and/or work centers.

-By clicking ``Manufacturing Orders`` in the *Planning* menu, a calendar view will open in which you can select a day to create the order whenever you want.
+By clicking ``Order Planning`` in the *Planning* menu, a calendar view will open in which you can select a day to create the order whenever you want.
 You will also see the already planned orders.
 By dragging and dropping a manufacturing order in Calendar view, you can change the starting date of the order.

 .. figure:: images/mo_plan.png
     :scale: 75